 … all before even considering a new job.

-Good news though – ADPRI demonstrated that during COVID-19, 20% of virtual workers are fully engaged compared only 10% of office-based workers.
-Wage growth will continue, and any additional federal stimulus or unemployment assistance should be monitored for further potential impacts.
+The good news is, ADPRI demonstrated that during COVID-19, 20% of virtual workers are fully engaged compared only 10% of office-based workers.
+Wage growth will continue while talent shortages are present, and any additional federal stimulus or unemployment assistance should be monitored for potential impacts.

 SOURCE: ADP RESEARCH INSTITUTE, GLOBAL WORKPLACE STUDY 2020

 Engaging workers in this new normal will require companies to grow their presence and culture outside of a physical office setting.
 ADPRI shows that that trust in leaders is key for engaging employees.
 In fact, those who trust their leaders are 14 times more likely to be fully engaged.
 Additionally, employees want to feel a part of a team, those who do are 2.6 times more likely to be fully engaged.

 The challenges of hiring shortages before COVID-19 have started to re-emerge, only now they have been compounded by pandemic-related factors.
 2021 talent strategies will have to encompass all of these considerations.

 - Trends in HCM Tech for 2021: How Will HCM Technology Continue to Evolve?